supervisely-ecosystem/convert-labels-to-rotated-bboxes/README.md

 # Overview

-Convert labels in the project or dataset to rotated bounding boxes.
+Convert labels in the project or dataset to rotated bounding boxes (`Polygon` with properties of rotated bbox).
 Supported shapes: `Polygon`, `Bitmap`, `Line`, `Rectangle` or `Any Shape` with any of the mentioned shapes.
-Resulting label names will be added suffix `ro_bbox`, e.g `plane` -> `ro_bbox_plane`.
-If you want to keep labels from original project or dataset leave checkbox `Keep original annotations` in the modal window enabled.
+Resulting label names will be added suffix `ro_bbox`, e.g `plane` -> `plane_ro_bbox`.
+Disable `Keep original annotations` checkbox if you don't want to copy original labels.
 Application always converts data to the new project, original project will remain unchanged.

+You can use this app along with [`Export to DOTA`]() app.

 <table>
   <tr>